projectwildmaps/projectwildmaps.github.io/README.md

 Include description of the script module, and explanation of why this is necessary (firebase).
 Also its limitations in terms of global scoping, and the use of window.varname if needed.
 Functions not needing to access the database should not be in here because of dealing with the scoping thing.

+Also explain that the module code has to be in the HTML file for local testing to work, because of CORS security stuff if not running on a server.

 Description of the init() and saveData() functions